Here are 5 actions you can take today to get your business growing

 2. Document your customer journey

-The most critical step is to get into the mind-set of your customer, their pain points and how they research potential solutions, narrow the field, gain buy-in to preferred solutions and justify the final selection.
+The most critical step is to get into the mindset of your customer, their pain points and how they research potential solutions, narrow the field, gain buy-in to preferred solutions and justify the final selection.
 The initial step is probably something like problem recognition – they accept that there is an issue to be resolved.
 Without this crucial step, you’ll be selling a solution to a problem that might not exist.
 Following on from problem recognition, a potential customer might research potential solutions by speaking to colleagues or peers.
 They might investigate industry analysts or trade media to get a feel for potential solutions.
 This will be prior to narrowing down their potential options to specific solution providers, shortlisting and then engaging.
 The key for your business will be documenting your customer’s journey so that you can try to influence them along the way.

 3. Generate compelling content

 One of the best ways to get your business growing is to produce compelling content to help a customer through their purchasing process.
-At the earliest stage in the customer journey, a customer may need help recognising and defining the business problem to be solved, whereas at later stages of the journey a customer may need help to short list potential providers.
+At the earliest stage in the customer journey, a customer may need help recognising and defining the business problem to be solved, whereas at later stages of the journey, a customer may need help shortlisting potential providers.

 For any successful content plan, it is critical to consider what is the customer looking for at different stages.
 For example, while researching potential solutions, an authoritative article describing the problem and a range of potential solutions is more likely to resonate than an overt sales pitch at this stage of the process.
 Once a customer has shortlisted potential solution providers, they may well be more interested in your product and how it fits their needs better than competitors.

-Think through the types of content needed for each personas and each stage of the purchasing process.
+Think through the types of content needed for each persona and each stage of the purchasing process.
 Create 1 piece of content for each persona and stage.

 4. Automate your process